gsavopul/utilities/README.md

 # This repository contains various small utilities

 ## List of utilities
-**space2Underscore.cpp** - When executed in a directory, converts space characters in all filenames to underscores.
-Non recursive.

-**transformFileNames.cpp** - When executed in a directory converts all filenames to title/upper/lower case.
-Also non recursive.
+- space2Underscore.cpp

+- transformFileNames.cpp

 ## Description
+**space2Underscore.cpp**

+When executed in a directory, this small program converts every white character in the filenames to an underscore.
+The process is non recursive.
-space2Underscore.cpp - Uses _Boost filesystem_.
-Can be compiled using the run script with the -b flag.
+It uses _Boost filesystem_ and _Boost string algorithms_.
+One way to compile and run it is through the run script with the -b flag.

-transformFileNames.cpp - Uses _Boost filesystem_.
+**transformFileNames.cpp**

+When executed in a directory this program converts all filenames to title/upper/lower case.
+This process is also non recursive, uses _Boost filesystem_, but works with wide strings and locale dependent functions in order to perform the task.
 Compilation as above.
-Works with wide strings.
+In case of __a capital letter corresponding to more than one small letter in the locale__ note the following:

+- the transformation lower->upper->lower might produce a "different" filename that the original (eg ς->Σ->σ).

+- the transformation upper->lower might produce "grammatically incorrect" filenames (eg Σ->σ instead of ς at the end of a word).